jgarrouste/gitlab/README.md

 ## Overview

-This code installs and maintains a gitlab repo using gitlab comminity docker images.
+This code installs and maintains a gitlab repo using gitlab community docker images.

+## Requirements

 This requires Docker engine and docker-compose to be installed.

-## Install Docker

 See docker documentation to [install Docker](https://docs.docker.com/install/) engine.